DIFFA: Large Language Diffusion Models Can Listen and Understand: Experiments

-\paragraph{Effect of Adapter Design.} We compare single and dual adapter configurations using the same Qwen3-based diffusion language model.
-The dual adapter setup—consisting of a semantic adapter and an acoustic adapter—consistently outperforms the single adapter baseline.
-Notably, dual adapters yield a +2.01 absolute gain on MMAU and a +3.16 gain on MMSU, demonstrating the benefit of jointly modeling both linguistic and acoustic features for audio understanding.
+We compare single and dual adapter configurations using the same LLaDA backbone.
+The single adapter setup uses only a semantic adapter aligned with the speech encoder's output.
+The dual adapter adds an acoustic adapter that extracts low-level acoustic cues from intermediate encoder states.
+Results show that dual adapters yield a +2.01 gain on MMAU and +3.16 on MMSU, confirming the advantage of combining semantic and acoustic information for richer audio understanding.

 \paragraph{Instruction Data Source.} Table~\ref{tab:data-source-ablation} examines the role of different instruction data sources on final performance.
 All variants show comparable results, with Qwen3-generated instruction data leading to the best overall accuracy.
 Rewriting Qwen3 data with LLaDA brings only marginal improvements, suggesting that enhancing data quality at generation time may be more effective than post-hoc refinement.
 Interestingly, models trained on LLaDA-generated data outperform those based on LLaMA-3 instructions, indicating that the inductive bias of diffusion-based generation may yield more aligned supervision.